pran-av/quartz/content/Vibhuti/Experiences/Multimedia Search for B2C EdTech Product.md

 >- Quality: results personalized by grade, exam board, subject, subscription status, language, teacher popularity
 >- Ease of use: iterative UX design, onboarding decisions, filtering/sorting controls, autosuggest, consistency, device responsiveness
 >- Launch phased by media type (live classes first, then recorded, video, assessments), tracked metrics per phase
->- Results: conversion to core content up 5–15%, best performance in live‐class dashboards; mistakes: cohort handling could improve, launch timing misaligned with user activity peaks
+>- Results: **conversion to core content up by 5–15%**, best performance in live‐class dashboards; mistakes: cohort handling could improve, launch timing misaligned with user activity peaks
 # The Challenge

 The Infinity Learn mobile and web apps have been in the market for over 2 years and more than 7 lakh learners have used it to access classes, practice, and self learning content.